i-penr/community-analyzer/README.md

 ### Recommendations
 ---
 1. Host the app in a **Linux machine**.
 The steps will show how to set it up in a Linux machine (more specifically, in Ubuntu), as it is usually better for hosting.
 Of course, it can also be done in other OSs.
+2. Have some knowledge about Git, Docker and Docker Compose, as these will be the most important parts of the process.

 ### Requirements
 ---